 NMX dates not yet set

+At the workshops DMSC will present the boundary conditions and existing plans for acquisition, control, reduction, visualization and analysis.
+All areas should be covered at the workshop.

-Output of workshops:
+Expected output of workshops:

-Requirements must come from the instruments themselves.
-There can then be agreement between instruments to let the ICC manage those requirements.
-Ultimately, the requirements are owned by the individual instruments.

-Establish schedule with milestones for each instrument.

-Cover all aspects of DMSC scope: control, reduction, visualization, analysis

-Have information presentation from DMSC
+List of requirements with owners

+schedule with milestones for each instrument for key aspects that relate to key project phases, installation , cold commissioning hot commissioning and early science and finally full user operations.

-Invite David Brodrick
+Invite David Brodrick (ICS) might be a good idea.

 There needs to be an integrated plan across construction and operations funding, instrument project and DMSC funding.
 Less speak of “excluded scope”.